 Like other CP sports, RaceRunning has many psychological and social benefits.
 Improved stamina, balance, and weight management may help CP athletes gain greater self-esteem.
 The opportunities to make new friends and enjoy the outdoors with friends and family can also increase confidence and a feeling of independence.

 RaceRunning = Running + Cycling + Therapy

 The RaceRunner’s increasing affordability has also made RaceRunning more accessible than ever.
 Costs for assistive technologies such as specialized walkers and adaptive bikes can easily become cost prohibitive.
 In comparison, RaceRunners are around $1500 USD and can double as chest support walkers with a saddle.
 All of our RAD RaceRunners™ are under 30 lbs.
 (13.6 kg.) and feature highly customizable components for individual needs.
-The RAD RaceRunner™ is designed according to bike industry standards, and you can even add your own accessories – swapping out the saddle, installing new tires for different terrains, and adding gear like water bottle holders.
+The RAD RaceRunner™ running frame is designed according to bike industry standards, and you can even add your own accessories – swapping out the saddle, installing new tires for different terrains, and adding gear like water bottle holders.

 If you are interested in learning more about RaceRunning, starting a regional RaceRunning club, or seeing how RaceRunning has made a difference in the lives of people with cerebral palsy, visit RaceRunningUSA.com.
 For inquiries about the RAD RaceRunner™, please contact RAD-Innovations.

 And here are some of other resources to help you learn more about physical activity with Cerebral Palsy:

 Cerebral Palsy International Sports and Recreation Association (CPISRA)